nathan99sun/Code-Portfolio/README.md

 I am an avid computer programmer, and throughout high school, I've delved into machine learning and strived to utilize computer science in my math research.

-The following gives a brief description of each of the codes:
+The following gives a brief description of each of the codes and files:

 ## Generative adversarial networks (GANs)